-- o a situation where a person's behaviour may be an actual or potential cause or source of harm to the person or another person; - within limitation, a situation described in subparagraph (i) resulting from physical or mental fatigue, drugs, alcohol, traumatic shock, or another temporary condition that affects a person's behaviour. - Hazards must be systematically identified and managed: - be actual or potential; - be physical, biological, or behavioural (including temporary conditions that can effect a person's behaviour, such as fatigue, shock, alcohol or drugs); - arise or be caused within or outside a place of work. - Hazards are caused by unsafe conditions and unsafe acts.
-Hazards must be identified. - Any competitor, official and spectator who at any time identifies a hazard that might be a danger to any person at the competition place controlled by Show Jumping Waitemata as Show Organiser must: - advise any persons in danger; - o advise the person creating the hazard: - do what is practicable to reduce the danger; - report the hazard to the Health & Safety Representative without delay.
+- Hazard means an activity, arrangement, circumstance, event, occurrence, phenomenon, potential situation, or substance (whether arising or caused within or outside a place of work) that actual or potential cause or source of harm. - Includes: - a situation where a person's behaviour may be an actual or potential cause or source of harm to the person or another person; - within limitation, a situation described in subparagraph (i) resulting from physical or mental fatigue, drugs, alcohol, traumatic shock, or another temporary condition that affects a person's behaviour. - Hazards must be systematically identified and managed: - o be actual or potential; - be physical, biological, or behavioural (including temporary conditions that can effect a person's behaviour, such as fatigue, shock, alcohol or drugs); - o arise or be caused within or outside a place of work. - Hazards are caused by unsafe conditions and unsafe acts.
+Hazards must be identified. - Any competitor, official and spectator who at any time identifies a hazard that might be a danger to any person at the competition place controlled by Show Jumping Waitemata as Show Organiser must: - o advise any persons in danger; - o advise the person creating the hazard; - o do what is practicable to reduce the danger; - report the hazard to the Health & Safety Representative without delay.